 A: We will have a special table for edibles again this year.
 Look for it in the middle of the sales area.

 Q: I was so happy with my Garden-in-a-Box last fall.
 I don’t know that much about plants and purchasing an already planned garden makes it much easier to have a successful garden.
-Will I be able to order a Garden-in-a-Box again this spring?
+Will I be able to order a Garden-in-a-Box again this fall?

 Q & A – Volunteering at TFM